 Everything You Must Know About Vaccinating Your Dog

 Dog vaccinations play a critical role in protecting your dog from many dangerous and even fatal diseases.
 While state law requires all dogs to be vaccinated for rabies, there are a number of other vaccinations that can protect your dog from serious diseases that are easily preventable.
-At Example Practice Name, we have spent decades educating people about the benefits of dog vaccinations.
+At Cupola Animal Hospitals, we have spent decades educating people about the benefits of dog vaccinations.
 This includes which vaccines are necessary and how they should be scheduled.
 Over the years, we have been asked every question possible about dog vaccinations, and we have compiled some of the most frequently asked ones for you here.
 This is only meant to be a general introduction to dog vaccinations.
 At your dog's next veterinary appointment, we will be happy to help you understand the vaccination recommendations for your dog.

 There are many different types of vaccines, and the purpose of a vaccine is to help build immunity in our pets.
 Several different things are out there via bacteria or viruses that our dogs are quite susceptible to, especially at certain stages of their life.
 And the vaccine serves to help boost their immune system to protect them against some prevalent things out in the environment.

 Berry Farms Animal Hospital - Cupola Animal Hospitals

 How do vaccinations impact the health and wellbeing of my dog?

 Vaccines are vital for younger dogs that have probably recently come home to you from being with their mom and the rest of their littermates, especially the distemper parvo vaccination.
 Once an animal leaves their mother, they don't have any of those maternal antibodies or that protection from mom created through nursing or getting milk from mom.
 So the vaccine serves to protect them against widespread things that are in the environment.

 Are vaccinations required by law?